-We all want the gorgeous, bronze, sunkissed glow that you get after being at the beach all day.
+We all want the gorgeous, bronze sunkissed glow that you get after being at the beach all day.
 However, by now, we all know that laying out in the sun without SPF is dangerous, and even the best tan isn’t worth the risk.
-Luckily, there’s a little something called self tanner that can help deliver the glow you seek.
+Luckily, there’s a little something called self tanner that can help give you the glow you seek.

 Davie, FL dermatologist Marianna Blyumin-Karasik, MD says she loves this self tanner “because it’s customizable to different shades of skin types, you can build the tan up as needed.”
 She says it’s also user-friendly—all you have to do is add the drops to your favorite moisturizer.
 As a bonus, she adds that it also smells fantastic.

 This COOLA self tanner, with a pina colada scent, is a fan favorite of Rochester, NY dermatologist Lesley Loss, MD.
 Not only does it ease your skin into a natural-looking golden glow, but it also uses shea butter and caffeine to help smooth and firm skin.

 While bronzing skin, these self-tan drops will also offer protection against free radical damage with stabilized ascorbic acid and vitamin E, notes Dr. Schlessinger.
 It’s a great choice for straightforward skin-care lovers since it’s 95 percent of its ingredients have natural origins and adapt to all skin tones, he adds.

 New York dermatologist Orit Markowitz, MD suggests this Clarins self tanner.
 “It can be mixed with your favorite moisturizer and gives a nice, even, subtle tan,” she says.